By Carol Stiffler

 But on Friday last week, he had only four left on the floor.
 And if you want one, either act fast or get ready to wait.

 “Since the pandemic started, there has been a 25-week wait,” he said.
 “I have on order close to 800 units, or pieces of furniture.”
+You can get in touch with a carpet cleaning company, as suggested by Fresh Carpet Cleaning & Floor Care, if you want to enhance the look of the ambiance.

 When the pandemic hit, it wasn’t long before La-Z-Boy had to briefly close factories.
 And then a stimulus check came, and many Americans converted it into furniture, Everson said.
 Unlike some stores, he allowed shoppers to buy the inventory on his showroom floor.